Questandachievement7Developers/ax64vm/README.md

  6. Connect to the Ax64VM display using a VNC viewer with the address localhost:5900

 ## Background and Inspiration
-The genesis of Ax64VM finds its roots in the inspiration drawn from the availability of iOS UTM—an ingenious creation that enables the utilization of Metal for virtio-ramfb-gl, thereby empowering iOS devices to harness the full potential of OpenGL acceleration.
-This remarkable capability left Android, and indeed any non-Apple Silicon ARM-based device, in a state of deprivation, languishing without OpenGL acceleration.
-It became apparent that Android, with its vast ecosystem of devices, was in dire need of a solution.
+The development of Ax64VM was inspired by the availability of iOS UTM, which allows the utilization of Metal for virtio-ramfb-gl, essentially enabling OpenGL usage on iOS devices.
+However, Android, along with other non-Apple Silicon ARM-based devices, has been left in the dust, lacking OpenGL acceleration.
+This led to the creation of Ax64VM, aiming to fill this void.

-Motivated by this disparity, Ax64VM was conceived as a transformative wrapper, transcending the limitations imposed on Android systems.
-It aimed to bridge the gap and deliver OpenGL acceleration to the Android platform.
-The journey began with an exploration of the Snapdragon 888, a flagship Android SoC known for its prowess, only to discover that it, too, fell short in providing optimal performance.

-As the development of Ax64VM unfolded, a deeper understanding emerged regarding the challenges faced by Android SoC CPUs.
-The limitations and disparities experienced on the Snapdragon 888 and similar chipsets revealed a need for a comprehensive solution that could empower Android devices to unleash the true potential of OpenGL acceleration.

-With this newfound knowledge, Ax64VM emerged as a testament to the relentless pursuit of innovation and the desire to empower the Android ecosystem.
-By weaving together VirGL's 3D acceleration, QEMU's virtualization capabilities, and the mystic powers of OpenGL, Ax64VM aspires to uplift Android, ensuring that devices powered by non-Apple Silicon ARM CPUs can also experience the magic of accelerated graphics.
+During the development process, I gained insights into the limitations of Android ARM SoC CPUs, particularly evident when testing on the Snapdragon 888.
+The Snapdragon 888 proved to be slower and more power-hungry compared to my old iPhone Xs, which inevitably affects the performance of Ax64VM.
+Nonetheless, driven by my curiosity and the desire to explore the possibilities, I couldn't resist diving into this endeavor.

 ## Issue Submission
 If you encounter any issues or have any questions, please submit an issue on the GitHub repository with the following details: